Denver suburb to pay $15M to settle Elijah McClain lawsuit

 McClain was a 23-year-old massage therapist who played his violin for cats in a rescue shelter.

-His 2019 death and his pleading words to police on body camera footage — “I’m an introvert, and I’m just different” — drew widespread attention after the police killing of George Floyd in Minneapolis set off global protests last year.
+His 2019 death and his pleading words to police on body camera footage — “I’m an introvert, and I’m just different” — drew widespread attention after Floyd’s murder in Minneapolis set off global protests last year.

 The local prosecutor declined to file charges against the three officers who confronted McClain, partly because an autopsy could not determine exactly how he died.
 However, a grand jury indicted the officers and two paramedics in September following an investigation by Attorney General Phil Weiser ordered by Gov. Jared Polis.

-“No amount of money can change what happened or erase the pain and heartbreak experienced by the family over his loss,” Aurora City Manager Jim Twombly said in a news release Friday.
+“No amount of money can change what happened or erase the pain and heartbreak experienced by the family over his loss,” Aurora City Manager Jim Twombly said in a news release.
 “This tragedy has greatly changed and shaped Aurora.”

 Twombly and other city officials called the settlement an important step in restoring community trust, saying McClain’s death has led the city to take a hard look at its policies.